Answers to your questions

 Students admitted to the IB program enter with degrees in various fields including biology, chemistry, engineering and computer science.
 During the course of their classroom study, each IB student will be faced with the challenge of enrolling in one or more classes outside of their recognized expertise.
 Program faculty, as well as PhD committees work closely with IB students to help them meet the challenge of interdisciplinary study.
 The most important way in which this works is that PhD committees and students collaborate in selecting courses that specifically match their interdisciplinary research goals.
 Coursework in 'unfamiliar' territory then ends up serving as a highly structured way for students to pick up knowledge and expertise they seek to further their research needs.
 Taking courses outside of one's recognized discipline becomes less ominous when it is motivated by a tangible research goal.

 Please email with a question you would like to see added to the FAQ.
-Send your email to Dr. Hazel Barton, Director of the IB program.
+Send your email to Dr. Joel Duff, Director of the IB program.